russmacmuffins/337HW1/README.md

 In order to run this file:

-1. call pip install -requirements.txt to download required packages
+1. call pip install -r requirements.txt to download required packages

 2. call python autograder.py to return the autograder output with the corresponding scores